Bukovski/react-class-vs-hoock/README.md

-# React Class vs Hook
+# React Class vs Hock

 ## Comparison of classes and hooks, using the life cycle components as an example.